uc-cdis/dcf-dataservice/README.md

     "log_bucket": "bucketname".
     "mode": "process|thread", # multiple process or multiple thread.
 Default: thread "quiet": 1|0, # specify if we want to print all the logs or not.
 Default: 0 "from_local": 1|0, # specify how we want to check if object exist or not (*).
 On the fly or from json dictionary.
-Deault 0
+Default 0
     "copied_objects": "path_to_the_file", # specify json file containing all copied objects "source_objects": "path_to_the_file", # specify json file containing all source objects (gdcbackup), "data_chunk_size": 1024 * 1024 * 128, # chunk size with multipart download and upload.
 Default 1024 * 1024 * 128